- Find out how to send money to your loved ones back home using a simple, low-cost service.

-First, as a new customer you'll have to create an account with Remitly, using its website or by downloading the app, free of charge.
+First, as a new customer, you'll have to create an account with Remitly using its website or downloading the app, free of charge.
 Then choose a destination country and the transfer amount in Australian dollars.
-You'll see how much the recipient will receive in their local currency.
+Finally, you'll see how much the recipient will receive in their local currency.

-Next, choose a delivery method – bank account, cash pick-up, cash home delivery, or delivery to a mobile wallet.
-Then, enter the recipient's name and contact details, plus their bank account details if that is the delivery method you have chosen.
+Next, choose a delivery method—bank account, cash pickup, cash home delivery, or delivery to a mobile wallet.
+Then, enter the recipient's name, contact details, and bank account details if that is your chosen delivery method.

 Finally, select your payment method, which can be from your bank account or card (credit card, debit card, or prepaid card payments are accepted).
 You will be given an estimated funds arrival time when you review the transfer and before you confirm it.
 Tracking the progress of your transfer can be done via your Remitly account.